shinnng/bubble.py/docs/quickstart.rst

 The hardware requirements are `steep <https://ethereum.org/en/developers/docs/nodes-and-clients/run-a-node/#top>`_, but the safest way to interact with Ethereum is to run an Ethereum client on your own hardware.
 For locally run nodes, an IPC connection is the most secure option, but HTTP and websocket configurations are also available.
-By default, the popular `Geth client <https://geth.ethereum.org/>`_ exposes port ``8545`` to serve HTTP requests and ``8546`` for websocket requests.
+By default, the popular `Bub client <https://bub.ethereum.org/>`_ exposes port ``8545`` to serve HTTP requests and ``8546`` for websocket requests.
 Connecting to this local node can be done as follows: